vic-ma/howtodismantle.github.io/_posts/2023-08-29-Dismantle-Matomo-Reporting-API-with-XML-processing.md

 ![image](/assets/2023-08-29/040.png)

-We do the same forthe second call:
+We do the same for the second call:

 ![image](/assets/2023-08-29/050.png)